 Baseball bats are not the only thing that affects the distance a ball gets hit.
 Velocity, height, and accuracy also have roles in how far a ball will travel upon contact.

 So, baseball bats with larger barrels are easier to hit.

 Can you use a wood bat in high school baseball?

-Yes, a wood bat can be used in high school baseball.
+Yes, a wooden bat can be used in high school baseball.

 As long as the wood bat is authorized by the official organization of the league or tournament, it will be legal to use for play in those leagues and throughout that tournament.

 There are no shortcuts when you’re looking for a baseball bat, and not just any will do.
 It must be the right size and weight to give you maximum control.

-As a smaller player, look for lighter bats that still conforms to regulation standards, while larger players should consider heavier models that will help them generate more power on contact.
+Smaller players look for lighter bats that still conform to regulation standards, while larger players should consider heavier models that will help them generate more power on contact.